Morswin/ArcadeGameProject/README.md

 - [ ] Add entity and wall collisions
 ## Optional
 - [ ] Maybe it's a good idea to use glm or other already existing library to handle 2d vectors
+- [ ] Tidy up the makelists.txt and the directory/file structure